Bankruptcy Mastery

 We’ve talked before about language-induced misunderstandings between client and lawyer.

 Make sure you have questions and phrases that will flush out any secured claims for which the client isn’t liable.
+Or do a lien search to see what the public record says about in rem liability.

 Image courtesy of Flickr and Sebastia Giralt.